 Wireless Power Transfer (WPT) devices are able to move electricity from its source to its load.
 WPTs have several benefits over their wired cousin, making them desirable for usage in many industrial applications.
-These advantages include being able to charge quickly and without worrying about the transfer of power being disrupted by external factors.
 Some businesses are looking at using WPTs to charge the batteries of electric vehicles (EVs), and research and development is being done to better the different topologies involved.
-In recent years, WPT technology has seen significant advancements.
-If the efficiency from the grid to the load is over 90%, the transfer distance grows from a few millimeters to several hundred millimeters at the kilowatt power level.
-According to these enhancements, the WPT is more appealing for use in stationary and dynamic EV charging applications.
+In recent years, WPT technology has seen significant advancements According to these enhancements, the WPT is more appealing for use in stationary and dynamic EV charging applications.
 In this study, we took a look at the WPT field and all the technologies that may be used to wirelessly charge an EV.
 The challenges of charging time, range, and cost are readily solved by using WPT in EVs.
 There is no longer a need for advancements in battery technology for EVs to gain widespread consumer acceptance.
 Researchers are pleased by the state-of-the-art accomplishments and are expected to continue developing WPT and expanding EV.